 They like many different toys, right?
 And it should be easy to store and retrieve for when they're suddenly done with another toy.

-That's why finger puppets and hanging cuddly toys are so much fun.
+That's why hanging hugs are so much fun.

 Especially this Buckle Toy Buster has a lot to offer because you can easily buckle it on everything and click it off again and your toddler can try the same with all the buckles that are attached (it is one of the best toys to take with you on vacation).

-Is he done with it?
-Then you just let it hang and continue with the finger puppets.
+Is he ready?
+Then you just let it hang for a while.

 These coloring books from Melissa & Doug are great travel toys for a 1 year old child.